 Every newly planted tree absorbs CO2 from day one.
 The tree needs this CO2 for photosynthesis and its growth.
 About 45% of the biomass of a tree is pure "C", i.e. carbon.
 The oxygen is released into the air.
 Only when a tree dies some of the CO2 is released back into the atmosphere and some is stored in the soil.
 You can convert from pure carbon "C" to CO2 by multiplying by 3.7.
 The molar weight of a carbon atom is 12, that of an oxygen atom 16, so 44/12 equals 3.66.
 The gum tree described in the question 'How do you know how much CO2 a tree binds?' by the researchers around Ramirez, which has bound 4,300 kg of CO2 in 50 years, thus has a weight of 2,600 kg, so 4,300/44*12/45*100=2,600.

 There are national Plant-for-the-Planet organisations in Mexico, Brazil, the USA, Spain, Italy, the Czech Republic and Switzerland.
-The national organisations have honorary presidents who, just like Felix Finkbeiner and his parents, work for Plant-for-the-Planet on a voluntary basis, i.e. without pay.
-In addition to our pilot project on the Yucatán Peninsula in Mexico, we also maintain planting projects in Toluca (State of Mexico), Spain (Ejulve, Sadiz, Doñana, Granada) and Ghana.
+The national organisations have honorary presidents who, work for Plant-for-the-Planet pro-bono, i.e. without pay.
+In addition to our pilot project on the Yucatán Peninsula in Mexico, we also maintain reforestation projects in Toluca (State of Mexico; with a partner organisation), Spain (Ejulve, Sadiz, Doñana, Granada) and Ghana.